MyProjects-5/TATA-Data_Analystics-Virtual_Internship_Tasks/README.md

-# TCS Virtual Internship Task
+# TCS Virtual Internship Tasks

 ### Overview :-
 This section provides an overview of my data analysis project experience during my tenure at Tata Consultancy Services.
 It highlights the key aspects of the project, including the tasks accomplished and the skills acquired.